Video Game Bucs: Dodgers take road series from Pirates

 The Los Angeles pitching staff held the Pirates to only one run in the final two games to take the road series.

-The Pirates slip to 14-14 and begin a three-game series tonight in Chicago against the Cubs.
+The Pirates slipped to 14-14 before beginning a three-game series Monday night in Chicago against the Cubs.

 Julio Urias, Blake Treinen and Ross Stripling combined for a 6-1, four-hit victory on Sunday.